 Where SigSTA[] indicates a digital signature using the STA's private key and Hash is the hash function specific to the negotiated AKM..

-The 802.11 Association Request frame shall be securedwith KEK using the AEAD algorithm as defined in 11.11.2.5 (AEAD cipher mode).
+The 802.11 (Re)Association Request frame shall be securedwith KEK using the AEAD algorithm as defined in 11.11.2.5 (AEAD cipher mode).
 The AEAD algorithm takes AAD that is authenticated but not encrypted.
-The AAD for the 802.11 Association request is constructed by concatenating the following data together in order:
+The AAD for the 802.11 (Re)Association request is constructed by concatenating the following data together in order:

 The STA MAC